kaiwan/L2_kernel_trg/lkm_template/README.md

 By 'follow', what we really mean is, use them!
 They help you perform key sanity checks on your code, via code-style checking, static and dynamic analysis tools.

-The output of the 'make help' below shows the targets:
+The output of the `make help` below shows the targets:

+`
 $ make help
 === Makefile Help : additional targets available ===